 When will my child start to feel better?
 When should I worry that their symptoms have not gone away?

-What should I eat or drink?
+What should my child eat or drink?
 How much?
 How will I know if my child is not drinking enough?

-What medicines can I buy at the store to help with the symptoms?
+What medicines can I buy at the store to help with my child's symptoms?

 Will antibiotics make my child's symptoms go away faster?
 Are there medicines that can make the flu go away faster?